itsthedevman/esm_arma/src/@esm/macros.md

 ## Limitations
 The supporting compiler system works on Regex and only support single line usage.
 I would love to fix this but other priorities come first.

+## Arguments
+Some macros support providing "arguments" between the brackets.
+These normally are passed down to the resulting SQF code.
+Arma code, including other macros, are supported.

 ## Macros